Ireland's food board's very own recipe for a delicious Irish version of the comfort food bangers and mash.

 Bord Bia, Ireland's food board, has published this delicious sausage with caramelized onions and wholegrain mustard mash recipe.

 The food board suggests that you "use your favorite flavored sausages."
 They also suggest that "when the sun shines you can cook them on the barbecue."

 Sausages and mashed potatoes, also known as bangers and mash, is a traditional British dish.
 It's usually served with onion gravy and might also include fried onions and peas.
-The dinner was voted the most popular comfort food in a survey commissioned by TV channel Good Food.
+The dinner was voted the most popular comfort food in a survey commissioned by the TV channel Good Food.

-This Irish food board version is just perfect for a chilly evening and sure to put a smile on your face.
+This Irish food board version is just perfect for a chilly evening and is sure to put a smile on your face.

 Sausage with caramelized onions and wholegrain mustard mash recipe

 Time: 40 min

 Nutrition per serving: Kcal 539kcal / Protein 20g / Total fat 30g / Iron 2.13mg / Carbs 48g

 - A little salt and freshly ground black pepper

 - 150ml milk, approximately